Affiliate links on SoundGuys may earn us a commission. Learn more.

 - Beats Studio Buds: Small, lightweight, and colorful, these earbuds make for a fun choice to pep up your workday.
 Though they don’t noise cancel that well, their mic works pretty good for conference calls.

-- Bose QuietComfort Earbuds: If you want the noise cancelling Bose is known for in a smaller format, these IPX4-rated earbuds are it.
+- Bose QuietComfort Earbuds II: If you want the noise canceling Bose is known for in a smaller format, these expensive IPX4-rated earbuds are it.

 - Microsoft Surface Headphones 2: The other big tech company’s cans boast a good mic plus mic mute button and robust Bluetooth multipoint support, making them great for busy workdays.